maiadee/project-1-spaceinvaders/Readme.md

 I noticed once my game was played for a while I had a couple of bugs.
 It appeared to be when all my aliens had been killed I has to spend a fair amount of time on this trialing different lines of code and different orders of my code.
 My console was searching for indices outside of the cellsArray I realised I needed to remove a line of code and place an if statement at the top of my enemyShoot function to stop the function from running if there were no aliens
 I did the same for my moveBullet timer within this same function.
 To stop the game from searching for bullets that were outside of the grid in this code I am checking that the bullet has moved either beyond the last cell in my grid or before the first cell in my grid.
-If either are true the interval is cleared and i'm ensuring no code bhyeond this in my function is executed
+If either are true the interval is cleared and i'm ensuring no code beyond this in my function is executed

 ![SpaceInvaders](<Readme images /code-block4.png>)